-Effective January 1, 2018, for changes to institutional coverage; effective July 1, 2020, for a change to the loan-volume threshold for covered closed-end mortgage loans; effective January 1, 2022, for a change to the loan-volume threshold for open-end lines of credit

-Effective January 1, 2018, the HMDA Rule adopts a uniform loan-volume threshold for all financial institutions.
-As described below, the loan-volume threshold for closed-end mortgage loans and open-end lines of credit adjusts over three effective dates.
-First, from January 1, 2018, through June 30, 2020, a financial institution is not subject to Regulation C unless it originated at least 25 covered closed-end mortgage loans in each of the two preceding calendar years or at least 500 covered open-end lines of credit in each of the two preceding calendar years, and it meets other applicable coverage requirements.
-Second, from July 1, 2020 through December 31, 2021, a financial institution is not subject to Regulation C unless it originated at least 100 covered closed-end mortgage loans in each of the two preceding calendar years or at least 500 covered open-end lines of credit in each of the two preceding calendar years, and it meets other applicable coverage requirements.
-Third, effective January 1, 2022, a financial institution is not subject to Regulation Cunless it originated at least 100 covered closed-end mortgage loans in each of the two preceding calendar years or at least 200
+Effective January 1, 2018, for changes to institutional coverage; effective January 1, 2022, for a change to the loan-volume threshold for open-end lines of credit financial institutions.
+As described below, the loan-volume threshold for closed-end mortgage loans and open-end lines of credit has adjusted over two effective dates.
+First, from January 1, 2018, through December 31, 2021, a financial institution is not subject to Regulation C unless it originated at least 25 covered closed-end mortgage loans in each of the two preceding calendar years or at least 500 covered open-end lines of credit in each of the two preceding calendar years, and it meets other applicable coverage requirements.
+Second, effective January 1, 2022, a financial institution is not subject to Regulation C unless it originated at least 25 covered closed-end mortgage loans in each of the two preceding calendar years or